Coral Consortium

 The Coral Consortium was founded in 2004 by Hewlett-Packard Corporation, InterTrust Technologies, Koninklijke Philips Electronics N.V., Matsushita Electric Industrial Co., Ltd. (Panasonic), Samsung Electronics Co., Ltd, Sony Corporation and Twentieth Century Fox Film Corp.
-The Coral Consortium has been dissolved in December 2012.
+The Coral Consortium was dissolved in December 2012.
 Its last specification was available until April 1, 2013.

-Coral proposes an architecture whereby devices using different DRM technologies are able to join a Domain that allows them to exchange protected content securely.
-A device used by a family member wishing to play a music file that is stored on another family-owned device can use Coral to obtain a new copy (or license) in the correct format, with the Coral infrastructure managing the necessary permissions and translation of rights to the new device.
+Coral proposed an architecture whereby devices using different DRM technologies are able to join a Domain that allows them to exchange protected content securely.
+A device used by a family member wishing to play a music file that is stored on another family-owned device could use Coral to obtain a new copy (or license) in the correct format, with the Coral infrastructure managing the necessary permissions and translation of rights to the new device.
 In theory this should greatly ease the portability of protected media files between devices.

 Membership

 Coral distinguishes between Promoter and Contributor members.